Tune PID Controller from Measured Plant Data in the Live Editor

 y, and the sample time, 0.04 seconds.
 (For this example, you do not have validation data.)
 You also need to specify a plant order.
 Typically, you can guess the plant order based upon your knowledge of your system.
 In general, you want to use the lowest plant order that gives a reasonably good estimation fit.
 In the Estimate State-Space Model task, experiment with different plant order values and observe the fit result, displayed in the output plot.
 For details about the available options and parameters, see the Estimate State-Space Model (System Identification Toolbox) task reference page.

 As you vary parameters in the task, it automatically updates the generated code for performing the estimation and creating the plot.
 (To see the generated code, click at the bottom of the task.)

 For this example, at plant order 4, the estimation fit is about 72%.
-Increasing the plant order does not improve the fit much.
+Try increasing the plant order to see that doing so does not improve the fit much.
 Therefore, use the fourth-order plant.
 The code produces an identified state-space model with the variable name that you type into the summary line of the Estimate State-Space Model task.
 For this example, use

 sys_id.
 After you finish experimenting with the task, the identified state-space model